Morr & Co Solicitors

 2. Who we are and how to contact us

-www.morrlaw.com is a site operated by Morrisons Solicitors LLP ("We").
+Our site is operated by Morr & Co LLP ("we" and "us").
 We are a limited liability partnership registered in England and Wales under company number OC317735 and have our registered office and principal place of business at Prospero, 73 London Road, Redhill, Surrey RH1 1LQ.
 Our VAT number is 210 0328 40.

 We are authorised and regulated by the Solicitors Regulation Authority (SRA).
 The SRA’s Rules can be found in its Code of Conduct available through the following link http://www.sra.org.uk/solicitors/handbook/code/content.page.